Dmitry Puchkov: Sanctions

-Film translations
+Film dubbing

 Puchkov studied English at the Militsya House of Culture for two years, but is otherwise self-taught as a translator.
 His first film translation was completed during the perestroika period, when Western productions were first introduced to Soviet viewers.

-At that time I already had certain knowledge in English.
+At that time, I already had certain knowledge in English.
 The quantity of untranslated phrases and obvious bloopers irritated me from the very beginning.
-And at that time I already wanted to make translation thoroughly, in other words do it the way a good film deserves.
+And at that time I already wanted to make translation thoroughly, in other words do it, the way a good film deserves.

-The first films he translated were Carlito's Way in 1995, and shortly after Aliens, Once Upon a Time in the West, Full Metal Jacket, The Thing and Last Action Hero.
+The first films he translated were Carlito's Way in 1995 and shortly after Aliens, Once Upon a Time in the West, Full Metal Jacket, The Thing and Last Action Hero.
 All of these translations were made for a small circle of friends and were never publicly released, but since the process of dubbing by means of the videocassette recorder was not complicated, the translations became widely known and distributed.

 The development of the DVD format revived Puchkov's interest in translating films, and his works became known to a larger public audience.
 Translated tracks of the films could be downloaded at no charge as MP3 files (includes only voice of Goblin, without original sound of the film) from Puchkov's website.
 He named his studio Polny P (Полный Пэ, Пэ in this context stands for the curse word пиздец, the phrase roughly translates to "complete fuck-up") and designed a logo, which, being stamped on every translation DVD, CD or video cassette, became a recognizable label.

-Puchkov is known as a strong advocate of quality translation, and opposes the practice of literal interpretation of films, which has become commonplace in Russia.
+Puchkov is known as a strong advocate of quality translation and opposes the practice of literal interpretation of films, which has become commonplace in Russia.
 His position is that precise translation backed by thorough research and identification of Russian equivalents in cases of lexical gaps should be the product provided to Russian aficionados of foreign films.
 Puchkov maintains lists of gaffes made by other film translators.